dhruvp/math-blog/_posts/2020-07-26-who-cares-about-eigenvectors.md

 We thus see that when there's one eigenvalue larger than the other ($\lambda_1 > \lambda_2$), the linear function pushes its inputs towards the eigenvector associated with that large eigenvalue ("Output EigenVector One").
 The more times we apply $A$, the larger this effect.

+Note this "push" effect will only happen towards this eigenvector with the largest eignevalue - not any of the other eigenvectors.

 ### Why this happens